Analysts Issue Forecasts for Invacare Co.’s Q1 2022 Earnings (NYSE:IVC)

-Invacare (NYSE:IVC – Get Rating) last posted its quarterly earnings data on Tuesday, March 8th.
-The health services provider reported $0.08 EPS for the quarter, topping the consensus estimate of $0.02 by $0.06.
-Invacare had a negative return on equity of 8.79% and a negative net margin of 5.22%.
-During the same period in the prior year, the company earned ($0.10) EPS.
+In related news, CEO Matthew E. Monaghan purchased 33,000 shares of the stock in a transaction dated Friday, March 11th.
+The shares were acquired at an average cost of $1.49 per share, for a total transaction of $49,170.00.
+The purchase was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CFO Kathleen P. Leneghan purchased 20,000 shares of the stock in a transaction dated Friday, March 11th.
+The shares were bought at an average price of $1.49 per share, for a total transaction of $29,800.00.
+The disclosure for this purchase can be found here.
+Over the last quarter, insiders have acquired 63,000 shares of company stock worth $93,870.
+Corporate insiders own 6.20% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Stephens Inc. AR raised its stake in shares of Invacare by 1.0% in the third quarter.
-Stephens Inc. AR now owns 350,801 shares of the health services provider’s stock worth $1,670,000 after buying an additional 3,387 shares during the period.
-Geode Capital Management LLC raised its stake in Invacare by 0.8% during the 2nd quarter.
-Geode Capital Management LLC now owns 593,381 shares of the health services provider’s stock valued at $4,788,000 after purchasing an additional 4,542 shares during the period.
-IndexIQ Advisors LLC raised its stake in Invacare by 11.1% during the 3rd quarter.
-IndexIQ Advisors LLC now owns 56,060 shares of the health services provider’s stock valued at $267,000 after purchasing an additional 5,616 shares during the period.
-Cubist Systematic Strategies LLC raised its stake in Invacare by 27.6% during the 2nd quarter.
-Cubist Systematic Strategies LLC now owns 28,026 shares of the health services provider’s stock valued at $226,000 after purchasing an additional 6,067 shares during the period.
-Finally, Los Angeles Capital Management LLC raised its stake in Invacare by 12.3% during the 3rd quarter.
-Los Angeles Capital Management LLC now owns 55,680 shares of the health services provider’s stock valued at $265,000 after purchasing an additional 6,110 shares during the period.
-99.25% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+Morgan Stanley lifted its stake in shares of Invacare by 1,297.4% in the 2nd quarter.
+Morgan Stanley now owns 1,871,866 shares of the health services provider’s stock valued at $15,106,000 after purchasing an additional 1,737,912 shares during the last quarter.
+North Run Capital LP acquired a new stake in shares of Invacare in the 4th quarter valued at $3,050,000.
+D. E. Shaw & Co.
+Inc. lifted its stake in shares of Invacare by 114.7% in the 4th quarter.
+D. E. Shaw & Co.
+Inc. now owns 1,606,285 shares of the health services provider’s stock valued at $4,369,000 after purchasing an additional 858,212 shares during the last quarter.
+Acadian Asset Management LLC lifted its stake in shares of Invacare by 1,885.9% in the 4th quarter.
+Acadian Asset Management LLC now owns 455,882 shares of the health services provider’s stock valued at $1,239,000 after purchasing an additional 432,926 shares during the last quarter.
+Finally, Assenagon Asset Management S.A. lifted its stake in shares of Invacare by 546.6% in the 4th quarter.
+Assenagon Asset Management S.A. now owns 399,035 shares of the health services provider’s stock valued at $1,085,000 after purchasing an additional 337,320 shares during the last quarter.
+Institutional investors and hedge funds own 99.25% of the company’s stock.

 About Invacare (Get Rating)